themill/wiz/doc/definition.rst

 --------

-The optional ``disabled`` boolean keyword can be used to prevent a definition to be fetched from a registry.
+The optional ``disabled`` boolean keyword can be used to prevent a definition from being used.
 By default this keyword is set to false.

 .. code-block:: json